-Point-to-Point Protocol over Ethernet (PPPoE) connects multiple computer users on an Ethernet local area network to a remote site through common customer premises appliances, for example; Citrix SD-WAN.
+Point-to-Point Protocol over Ethernet (PPPoE) connects multiple computer users on an Ethernet LAN to a remote site through common customer premises appliances, for example; Citrix SD-WAN.
 PPPoE allows users to share a common Digital Subscriber Line (DSL), cable modem, or wireless connection to the Internet.
-PPPoE combines the Point-to-Point Protocol (PPP), commonly used in dialup connections, with the Ethernet protocol, which supports multiple users in a local area network.
+PPPoE combines the Point-to-Point Protocol (PPP), commonly used in dialup connections, with the Ethernet protocol, which supports multiple users in a LAN.
 The PPP protocol information is encapsulated within an Ethernet frame.

 Citrix SD-WAN appliances use PPPoE to provide support Internet service provider (ISP) to have ongoing and continuous DSL and cable modem connections unlike dialup connections.
 PPPoE provides each user-remote site session to learn each other’s network addresses through an initial exchange called “discovery”.
 After a session is established between an individual user and the remote site, for example, an ISP provider, the session can be monitored.
 Corporations use shared Internet access over DSL lines using Ethernet and PPPoE.